School of Music, PO Box 645300, Washington State University, Pullman WA 99164-5300, 509-335-6472, Contact Us

 Most rehearsals are at Grimes Way Field, we often rehearse in Martin Stadium, too.
 Sometimes we rehearse in the Kimbrough Music Building or the Indoor Football Practice Facility.

-Besides home football games, the Cougar Marching Band travels to Seattle, WA every other year for Apple Cup, and typically sends a pep band to whichever Oregon team we’re playing away.
-The band will attend any bowl game, as well!
-The CMB also performs at campus pep rallies and other selected functions.
+Besides home football games, the Cougar Marching Band travels to Seattle, WA every other year for the Apple Cup game and will attend any bowl game or post-season travel!
+The CMB also performs at campus pep rallies, our marching band competition, and other selected functions.
 A schedule of all activities and obligations will be sent to all CMB members during the summer and can also be found here.

 Is there band friends and family seating at football games?
 How do I get home football tickets for my family?

 The directors will distribute a promo code that will allow band members to purchase special tickets online

 Is instrument storage available?

 Students may check out lockers from the School of Music during the first week of classes.

 I don’t own an Instrument, or I don’t want to use my personal one outside.
 Can I rent one?

 Can I get academic credit for playing in Pep/Marching Band?

 Students receive one hour of credit for their participation in the Cougar Marching Band by registering MUS444 during the fall semester.
 Also, students can enroll in the Pep Bands (MUS 444) for one hour of credit during the spring term.